MohdAqib8267/OOPS/README.md

 >2.
 Parameterized constructor : Constructor which has parameters is called a parameterized constructor.
 It is used to provide diff erent values to distinct objects.
 >3.
 Copy Constructor : A Copy constructor is an overloaded constructor used to declare and initialize an object from another object.
 It is of two types - default copy constructor and user defined copy constructor.

+# Destructer
+>● Destructor : Adestructor works opposite to constructor; it destructs the objects of classes.
+It can be defined only once in a class.
+Like constructors, it is invoked automatically.
+Adestructor is defined like a constructor.
+It must have the same name as class, prefixed with a tilde sign (~).
 ```

 class Rectangle{